akka/akka/RELEASING.md

 It is possible to release a revised documentation to the already existing release.

 1. Create a new branch from a release tag.
 If a revised documentation is for the `v2.6.4` release, then the name of the new branch should be `docs/v2.6.4`.
-1. Add and commit `version.sbt` file that pins the version to the one, that is being revised.
+1. Add and commit `version.sbt` file that pins the version to the one that is being revised.
 Also set `isSnapshot` to `false` for the stable documentation links.
 For example:
     ```scala
     ThisBuild / version := "2.6.4"
     ThisBuild / isSnapshot := false